davidjwp/Docs-Misc/Born2beroot/Born2beroot.md

 in a virtual sense it means you have to give the IDE(Integrated Drive Electronic) the image of the OS.

-for debian that image can be found here
+you can find the debian image here

 [![debian_iso](../Misc/assets/Born2beroot/debian-logo-horizontal.png)](https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/)